The Forge Phenoms

 And recognition throughout the state they had.
 They were ranked number 1 in Virginia for a large portion of the 2010 season, Scott’s senior year, and featured a bevy of players who went on the play college football including Division 1 recruits Eric and Blake Frohnapfel (Marshall University) as well as Nick Easter (William and Mary).
 But the star of the team was Scott, who wound up taking his talents to the University of North Carolina before embarking on a journeyman career in the NFL that has included stops with the Cowboys, Browns, Redskins and Giants.

-Jennings on the other hand, had the rare opportunity to be apart of two of the most memorable games in Colonial Forge athletics history.
+Jennings on the other hand, had the rare opportunity to be apart of two of the most memorable moments in Colonial Forge athletics history.

 During the 2013 football season, Jennings played a vital role in the Eagle’s regional semifinal win over an Ocean Lakes squad that featured numerous Division 1 recruits and was predicted by many across Virginia to be the state champions.
 With the 23-20 win, the Eagles pulled off the impossible and brought the program to heights they had never reached before.